 My recent research has focused on the role perception plays in Aristotelian epistemology—how much it contributes to the more advanced cognitive states that make up our intellectual lives, and how we should understand the nature of its contribution.

-Here are some papers on these and related topics:
+And here are some papers on related topics:

 - Aristotle on Induction and First Principles

-Philosophers’ Imprint 16(4) 2016·abstract·published copyAristotle’s cognitive ideal is a form of understanding that requires a sophisticated grasp of scientific first principles.
-At the end of the Analytics, Aristotle tells us that we learn these principles by induction (epagôgê).
+abstract·published copyAristotle’s cognitive ideal is a form of understanding that requires a sophisticated grasp of scientific first principles.
+At the end of the Analytics, Aristotle tells us that we learn these principles by induction (epagōgē).
 But on the whole, commentators have found this an implausible claim: induction seems far too basic a process to yield the sort of knowledge Aristotle’s account requires.
 In this paper I argue that this criticism is misguided.
 I defend a broader reading of Aristotelian induction, on which there’s good sense to be made of the claim that we come to grasp first principles inductively, and show that this reading is a natural one given Aristotle’s broader views on scientific learning.

-I’ve lately also been revisiting some interpretive ideas concerning the notion of self-sufficiency Aristotle invokes in his ethical works.
+I’ve lately also been revisiting some interpretive ideas concerning the notions of perfection and self-sufficiency Aristotle invokes in his ethical works.

 - Aristotle on Self-Sufficiency, External Goods, and Contemplation